abhijitrakas/wp-graphql-plus/README.md

 # wp-graphql-plus
-Few new features and Extending some WPGraphQL APIs for WordPress.
+Some new features and extending some WPGraphQL APIs for WordPress.

 ## Install
 - This plugin completely dependent on the `WPGraphQL` plugin.
 Make sure it's installed and activated.